solana-labs/solana/rfcs/0002-fork-generation.md

 Validators can ignore forks at other points (e.g. from the wrong leader), or slash the leader responsible for the fork.

-Validators vote based on a greedy choice to maximze their reward described in [branch selection](rfcs/0008-branch_selection.md).
+Validators vote based on a greedy choice to maximze their reward described in [forks selection](rfcs/0008-fork-selection.md).

 ### Validator's View